Kevin Cramer: 2018

 On January 11, 2018, after months of speculation, Cramer announced that he would not seek the Republican nomination for U.S. Senate to run against Democratic-NPL incumbent Heidi Heitkamp and would instead run for reelection to the U.S. House.
-On February 15, he announced that he had changed his mind and would run for the Senate.
+On February 15, he announced that he had changed his mind and was running for the Senate.
 Odney advertising firm president Pat Finken served as Cramer's campaign manager.
 On April 7, Cramer won the North Dakota Republican Party's endorsement.
 Three days later, his campaign announced it had raised $1.35 million in the first quarter of 2018, most of it in late February and March.

-In June 2018, The Washington Post reported that Cramer had contacted the White House to seek political help in his Senate campaign and was upset that Trump had not publicly criticized Heitkamp in the same way that he had criticized other Democrats.
+In June 2018, The Washington Post reported that Cramer had contacted the White House to seek political help in his Senate campaign and was upset that Trump had not publicly criticized Heitkamp in the same way he had criticized other Democrats.
 Cramer later publicly criticized White House staff and argued that Trump was refraining because Heitkamp was a woman.
 Trump scheduled a trip to North Dakota that month to campaign for Cramer, a trip that Politico reported "could go a long way toward extinguishing tensions between the White House and the Senate hopeful."

 During his 2018 campaign, Cramer sought and received the support of the Public Advocate of the United States, an anti-LGBT group that advocates conversion therapy and ties homosexuality to pedophilia.
-In an eight-question survey for the group, Cramer said he would oppose "'Transgender Bathrooms' legislation and regulations—which have the effect of encouraging and protecting pedophiles".
+In an eight-question survey for the group, he said he would oppose "'Transgender Bathrooms' legislation and regulations—which have the effect of encouraging and protecting pedophiles".
 He also agreed with the organization that "public schools should be 'prevented from brainwashing elementary school children with the Homosexual Agenda.'"
 Cramer supported requiring schools to teach that there are only two genders and granting Christian businesses the right to not service same-sex weddings.
-A spokesman for him said: "Let's be clear.
+A spokesman for Cramer said: "Let's be clear.
 Congressman Cramer doesn't support the teaching of history with any special emphasis on any particular group.
 History is history and should be taught as such.
 Additionally, Kevin does not think transgender people are at all comparable to pedophiles—this a gross misinterpretation of the survey question."

 Cramer won the Republican nomination for the U.S. Senate on June 12, 2018.
-The next month, a spokesperson for the political network organized by the Koch brothers announced that they would not financially support Cramer's campaign because the brothers viewed him as insufficiently supportive of free trade and fiscal conservatism, and because they felt he held other views inconsistent with theirs.
+In July 2018, a spokesperson for the political network organized by the Koch brothers announced that they would not financially support Cramer's campaign because the brothers viewed him as insufficiently supportive of free trade and fiscal conservatism, and because they felt he held other views inconsistent with theirs.
 In the November 6 general election, Cramer defeated Heitkamp with 55% of the vote to Heitkamp's 44%.